CASPer Frequently Asked Questions

-Results of the CASPer test are provided only to our University Admissions Office, usually within a month of completing the assessment.
+Results of the CASPer test are provided only to our Admissions office, usually within a few weeks of completing the assessment.
 You do not receive your individual score.

-Can I re-do the CASPer assessment/test if I feel I didn't do well?
+Can I re-do the CASPer assessment if I feel I didn't do well?

 You are only permitted to do the CASPer assessment once per admission cycle.